Azure/hpcpack-acm/src/portal/README.md

 To run unit test, you need to run the docker container as a non-privileged user dev and with a `--privileged` argument(it has something to do with the Chrome browser for test):

-`docker run --rm -it -v %cd%:/opt/app -w /opt/app --name portal2 --user dev --privileged louirobert/angular-cli-with-chrome:1.0.0 /bin/bash`
+`docker run --rm -it -v %cd%:/opt/app -w /opt/app --name portal2 --user dev --privileged -p 9876:9876 louirobert/angular-cli-with-chrome:1.0.0 /bin/bash`

+Note: port 9876 is used by karma test server.
+If no need to access it(that means no test debugger) from outside of the container, then it doesn't have to be mapped.

 Then execute: